DataDog/glommio/README.md

 ## Join our Zulip community!

-If you are interested in Glommio consider joining our [Zulip](https://scipio.zulipchat.com) community.
+If you are interested in Glommio consider joining our [Zulip](https://glommio.zulipchat.com) community.
+If the link above doesn't work, this could be due to the temporary migration from the name Scipio to Glommio, in which case please try again later or shoot us a message on github.

 Come tell us about exciting applications you are building, ask for help, or really just chat with friends